INTRODUCING SBS HUBS

 This is where the School of Biblical Studies finds itself in these days.
 As stated before, SBS has passed this 25 year anniversary, and has seen exponential growth during that time.
 Ron and Judy Smith no longer run schools personally, but have stepped out to be a resource to all of the SBS internationally.
 Some of those who were part of the origins of SBS are still with the program, but many others have gone on to other ministries or callings.
 Though we see growth, we have also seen some older schools struggle and even have to shut down for a time.
 While the pattern of death and rebirth seems common in Youth With A Mission, we want to see all of our schools healthy and growing.
 We need to continue to release new leaders as the older generation either moves on to other ministries or move into a mentoring position.

 With new growth comes a need to strategize and coordinate what we are doing in the SBS.
-Within the last two years alone, six new SBS schools have been pioneered, two have been restarted, and many others are in the dream stage.
+We are constantly working toward pioneering new schools and at the same time, some existing schools at times end for various reasons.
 In the early days, the movement was small enough for all the leaders to know one another.
-Most did their schools together in Hawaii, and relationship was organic.
+Most did their schools together in Hawaii, and the relationship was organic.
 Ron and Judy could visit or maintain communication with all the schools fairly regularly.
 As we are now scattered across the globe, trying to help resource SBS internationally from one location doesn’t work.
 Often we find that we are unaware of what projects are being planned, sometimes not even being aware that a new school has actually started!
 Our size has exposed that we need a different structure or paradigm to change this.
 Multiplication seems to be happening mostly through relationship, which is organic, but not necessarily strategic.
 Two SBS schools could be targeting the same nation or location and not be coordinating their efforts.
-One school may be helping a project that is half-way around the globe, while schools closer to the pioneering project aren’t involved at all.
+One school may be helping a project that is halfway around the globe, while schools closer to the pioneering project aren’t involved at all.

 How do we move forward to meet all these wonderful challenges?
 This is the question that SBS International has been praying over, asking God for wisdom.
 Many of the veteran SBS leaders were consulted, brainstorming was employed, and the result was what we believe is a new paradigm for us from God.
 The vision that we received was the creation of SBS International Resource Hubs.
 As missionaries, most of us know and love flying around the world in the Gospel work.
 We become quite familiar with the airport hubs of the world: Seattle, New York, Paris, Tokyo, Johannesburg, etc… We sit there often for hours, waiting for flights, watching the thousands of people unload from one plane and then on to the next plane and location.
 Luggage is off loaded, sorted, and loaded again.
 Cargo planes go to and fro with mail, packages, and supplies.
 The hub feeds and coordinates movement from and to all the smaller airports in the entire region.
 Several in the prayer group we consulted in SBS received this specific picture and word of “hubs” being God’s strategy for our future.
 You can even apply this concept to the world of computers and networking.
 A “network hub” coordinates all traffic between many computers, printers, and servers in an office building.
 Without it, computers are isolated and cut off from valuable resources that the person at that desk needs.